A Node Red node to monitor CPU usage

 npm install node-red-contrib-cpu

 This node will monitor the CPU usage, based on the Node.js OS Library.

 An example flow:

-On the output port a separate message will be generated for each core.
+When this option is selected, an output message will be generated for each core individually.
 Since every core gets it's own

 topic (core_xxx), it becomes very easy to display all the cores in a single graph on the dashboard: